dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

   - Require branches to be up to date before merging
   - Status checks e.g. tests defined in each repository's CI

+When the PR is merged the branch will be deleted automatically.

 ## General Github actions workflows (CI)

 We use [Github actions](https://github.com/features/actions) to automate some processes.
 With each push to Github the tests are executed.
 Successfull tests are needed to merge code into repository's main branch (s.
 [Branch protection rules](#branch-protection-rules)).